 - Human resources onboarding

-Those on their way out often spend the last 2 weeks of their employment working on process documentation to ensure that others know which software does what and where to enter information.
+Those on their way out often spend their last two weeks of employment working on process documentation to ensure that others know which software does what and where to enter information.
 But those process documents are only as good as the writers, and any missed steps could mean the total breakdown of the process.